MHaroonBaig/Trackpad-Automation/README.md

  Use One RED, One GREEN and Three BLUE Caps for different fingers.

-           MOVE the RED finger everywhere to control the POINTER POSITION,
+           MOVE the red finger everywhere to control the POINTER POSITION.

-           Show ONE BLUE finger to LEFT CLICK,
+           Show one blue finger to LEFT CLICK.

-           Show TWO BLUE finger to RIGHT CLICK,
+           Show two fingers with blue caps to RIGHT CLICK.

-           Show THREE BLUE finger to DOUBLE CLICK,
+           Show three fingers with blue caps to DOUBLE CLICK.

            MOVE the GREEN finger up and down to control the MOUSE SCROLL.